spencerlee200/pwrhour/README.md

 git checkout -b dev
 ```

 Next drop in any files you want to upload into the folder and add your files to the git stage.
+Download or copy my deploy.sh file from my repo into your local sites root directory.
+Then run it with the line below:

 ```shell
 bash deploy.sh